Naguissa/uTimerLib/README.md

-# Arduino, ESP8266 and STM32 uTimerLib
+# Arduino, ESP8266 and STM32 Timer-driven timed function calls - uTimerLib #

 ## What is this repository for? ##

-Tiny and cross-device compatible timer library.
+Tiny and cross-device compatible timer-driven timed function calls library.

 Supports Arduino AVR, SAM, SAM32, STM32 and ESP8266 microcontrollers.